-- In the machining plane at the position X=0, Y=0 - In the tool axis, 1 mm above the MAX point defined in the BLK FORM.
+- In working plane in the center of the defined workpiece blank - In the tool axis, 1 mm above the MAX point defined in the BLK FORM.

 If you call the same tool, the TNC resumes program simulation from the position last programmed before the tool call.